-Question: Now that it’s getting dark so early, and the weather is taking a turn for the worse where I live, I’m thinking a lot more about riding inside.
+QUESTION: Now that it’s getting dark so early, and the weather is taking a turn for the worse where I live, I’m thinking a lot more about riding inside.
 Would a set of rollers be better than a stationary trainer?
 I’ve heard there are advantages and disadvantages to both. – Tim R.

-Coach Fred Matheny Replies: The “rollers vs. trainers” question is a real quandary.
+RBR REPLIES: The “rollers vs. trainers” question is a real quandary.
 But if I could buy just one indoor training device, I’d definitely get a good fluid trainer.

 A model that clamps the bike by the rear dropouts and leaves the front wheel on is much less likely to stress the frame than a model that clamps the front fork and bottom bracket.
 That’s the original design, which thankfully is rarely seen today.
 Of course, there are also models today that require removing the rear wheel and attaching your bike to the trainer without it.
-(Click to see our trainer reviews.)

 The advantage of a trainer is the great pedaling resistance it can produce.
 With good ones you can dial up 700+ watts.
-And because you don’t have to think about balance, you can crank yourself silly without losing control, if that’s whatyour training program calls for.
+And because you don’t have to think about balance, you can crank yourself silly without losing control, if that’s what your training program calls for.